epam/edp-install/helmfiles/README.md

 ### Deploy DefectDojo

-!!! info
-    It is also possible to install DefectDojo via Helm Chart.
+> **NOTE**: It is also possible to install DefectDojo via Helm Chart.
 For details, please refer to the [Install DefectDojo](./install-defectdojo.md) page.

 To install DefectDojo via Helmfile, follow the steps below: